Updated: Dec 12, 2022

 Hostile work environment: If the employer is aware of a hostile work environment that has harmed you, they may be held responsible for their negligence if they do nothing.

-4. Punishment for refusing to engage in criminal activity
+4. Retaliation for refusing to engage in criminal activity

 If you find unlawful or unethical behavior at work, you can be unsure how to report it to the appropriate authorities.
 Blowing the whistle refers to the act of exposing corruption within your business.
-Whistleblowers are highly respected by the government and authorities; however, you can face unlawful retaliation at work, such as unfair firing or discrimination in other ways, if you do so.
+The government and authorities highly respect whistleblowers; however, you can face unlawful retaliation at work, such as unfair firing or discrimination in other ways, if you do so.

 There are a variety of unlawful or improper activities that may occur in the workplace.
 The first step is to identify the appropriate agency or organization to which you should report the behavior you have observed.
 For instance, if you work for a hospital that has been committing healthcare fraud, the government is really interested in knowing about it.
-An Employment Lawyer will assist you if you have been mistreated as a result of disclosing or threatening to report criminal activity.
+An California Employment Attorney For Wrongful Termination will assist you if you have been mistreated as a result of disclosing or threatening to report criminal activity.

 Listed below are a few examples of protected activities: